Ra1n-Fall/Race-random-game/readme.md

 - **Technology Stack**: Unity, C#, ClipStudio, etc.
 - **Main Features**:
+  - A single click generates random ranks in race for 3 participants and displays the results instantly

-  - Useful when you record random rank among 3 people!
+  - Useful when you record random rank among 3 people
+  - Game menu is supported
   - I own every right of source file including image file

 ---